Selling a Trucking Company

 Exit Plan

 An Intermediary will help you establish a business exit strategy.
-This exit plan will outline the best path to take to sell the business and will include strategies and marketing activities for listing and promoting the offer.
+This plan will outline the best business selling path and include strategies and marketing activities for listing and promoting the offer.

-The exit plan will also identify the most relevant business valuation method and include a list of potential buyers, along with steps the broker will take to vet these buyers.
+The exit plan will also identify the most relevant business valuation method, include a list of potential buyers, and outline the broker’s steps for vetting them.

 Deal Origination

-Your business advisor will put together an outreach program to contact vetted buyers and get them interested in your trucking business for sale in California.
-They will pitch buyers and generate leads by focusing on the unique value your operation represents based on where each buyer stands.
+Your business Advisor will create an outreach program to contact vetted buyers and get them interested in your trucking business for sale in California.
+They will pitch buyers and generate leads by focusing on the unique value your operation represents based on each Buyer’s position.

-Besides engaging in social selling, your intermediary can create and distribute information to advertise the business for sale and reach out to a wider range of buyers.
+In addition to engaging in social selling, your intermediary can create and distribute information to advertise the business for sale and reach a broader range of buyers.

 As offers start coming in, your Advisor will analyze and evaluate them.
 They will provide advice to help you select the best offer for your personal goals and the future of the freight brokerage company for sale.